cj4L/SSNM-Coseg/README.md

 * The sub-set of MSRC includes 7 classes: bird, car, cat, cow, dog, plane, sheep, and each class contains 10 images.
 * The Internet has 3 categories of airplane, car and horse.
 Each class has 100 images including some images with noisy labels.
 * The sub-set of iCoseg contains 8 categories, and each has a different number of images.
 * The PASCAL-VOC is the most challenging dataset with 1037 images of 20 categories selected from the PASCAL-VOC 2010 dataset.

-## Results
+## Quantitative results
 <p align="center">
   <img src="https://github.com/cj4L/SSNM-Coseg/raw/master/pic/MSRC.png" width="50%" height="50%">
 </p>